Phone 03 9347 9911

 Her Doctorate, (Melbourne University 2005) was in the study of female urogenital anatomy, studies for which she has international renown.
 She has been Principal investigator on a large number of clinical trials for drugs and devices for overactive bladder, stress incontinence in men and women and benign prostatic hyperplasia.
 Her current research interests are female urethral science, minimally invasive surgical approaches to problematic transvaginal mesh, stimulated transplanted smooth muscle neo-sphincters and shared care models of treatment for men with prostate cancer, and big data on incontinence in men and women.

 She is the Chair of the forthcoming International Continence Society meeting Melbourne 2021.
+She has been elected Vice President of USANZ.
 She has a Master of Medicine in Women’s Health, Fellowship of the Australian Institute of Company Directors and has had long running directorships for the Royal Australasian College of Surgeons and Urological Society of Australia and New Zealand.
 She became a Full Professor at the University of Melbourne, Department of Surgery in 2013.

 In 2021, Professor O'Connell was named an Officer (AO) in the General Division of the Order of Australia: For distinguished service to medical education, and to medicine, in the field of urology, as an academic and clinician, and to professional groups.